Trenda-Software/vlife-be-node/readme.md

  The remote + branch that has to be updated to trigger a deploy in heroku is the remote "heroku" branch "master" so if you do:

+We will organise like this:

+We will have a deploy heroku branch were we put the changes we want to go to heroku, we merge our changes to this branch (origin/heroku-deploy) and then push them to heroku / master

+    origin / heroku-deploy -> heroku / master

+    In the heroku-deploy branch
     $ git push heroku master

-That will push the current local branch changes to the remote "heroku" , branch "master" triggering a new deploy.
+That will push the current heroku-deploy local branch changes to the remote "heroku / master" triggering a new deploy.